The Economic Indicators The Fed Is Watching

 CPI or Consumer Price Inflation:

-The PCE has long been one of the Fed's favorite inflation indicators, and according to their projections, the FOMC is expecting a 1.7-2.0% PCE in 2017.
-See the highlighted green section in the table.
+The PCE has long been one of the Fed's favorite inflation indicators, and according to its projections, the FOMC is expecting a 1.7-2.0% PCE in 2017.
+See the highlighted green section in the table:

 What to watch for with inflation: